 Offer your employees a health stipend

-A health stipend is another benefit option.
-It works similarly to an HRA, where you can reimburse employees for their medical expenses.
-However, health stipends are taxable and must be reported as income on your employees' W-2s.
+A health stipend is another affordable option.
+It's a health benefit where you can offer your employees an allowance for their medical expenses.
+However, health stipends are taxable.
+You have to report them as income on your employees' W-2s.

 Health stipends are great for organizations with 1099 contractors or international workers who can't receive traditional health benefits.
 They can also benefit employees who receive advance premium tax credits (APTC).